 At fifteen Smitty learns the painful truths of his unwanted birth and mixed up family tree.
 Convinced he’s a nobody he runs away from home and begins his search for significance.
 It takes nearly dying and an unwanted friendship with a white man for Smitty to discover the somebody he was born to be.

 Rich with history and humor, The Legacy of Nobody Smith invites readers to witness the life of an insignificant nobody discovering he’s actually the cherished child of a loving God.

-Author, speaker, and pastor Dr. Tony Evans has written a foreword for the book based on the life of his Uncle Smitty.
+Dr. Tony Evans has written a forward for this novel based on his late uncle’s life.

 If you’d like to be sure to read stories related to Smitty, the writing of the book and donations to the ministries, add your email address here.